A Survey of Embodied AI: From Simulators to Research Tasks: Introduction

 \section{Introduction}

-Recent advances in deep learning, reinforcement learning, computer graphics and robotics have garnered growing interest in developing general-purpose AI systems.
+\IEEEPARstart{R}{ecent} advances in deep learning, reinforcement learning, computer graphics and robotics have garnered growing interest in developing general-purpose AI systems.
 As a result, there has been a shift from ``internet AI'' that focuses on learning from datasets of images, videos and text curated from the internet, towards ``embodied AI'' which enables artificial agents to learn through interactions with their surrounding environments.
-The concept of embodied AI can be seen in traces of GOFAI (``Good Old-Fashioned Artificial Intelligence'') \cite{pfeifer2004embodied} previously.
-Many scientists consider embodiment a necessary condition for the development of true intelligence in machines \cite{Pfeifer2006HowTB}.
-However, embodied AI now primarily focuses on infusing traditional intelligence concepts such as vision, language, and reasoning into an artificial agent in a virtual environment for deployment in the physical world.
+Embodied AI is the belief that true intelligence can emerge from the interactions of an agent with its environment \cite{smith2005development}.
+But for now, embodied AI is about incorporating traditional intelligence concepts from vision, language, and reasoning into an artificial embodiment to help solve AI problems in a virtual environment.

-Modern techniques in machine learning, computer vision, natural language processing and robotics have achieved great successes in their respective fields, and the resulting applications have enhanced many aspects of technology and human life in general \cite{mnih2013playing,brown2020language,alquraishi2019alphafold}.
-However, there are still considerable limitations in existing techniques.
-Typically known as ``weak AI" \cite{nilsson2005human}, existing techniques are confined to pre-defined settings, where the nature of the environment does not change significantly \cite{pfeifer2004embodied}.
-However, the real world is much more complicated and hence further amplifies the difficulties by vast margins.
-Despite monumental technological advancements such as the AI systems that can beat most of the world champions in their respective games -- such as chess \cite{campbell2002deep}, Go \cite{silver2017mastering}, and Atari games \cite{mnih2013playing} -- existing AI systems still do not possess the effectiveness and sophistication of a low-intelligence animal \cite{rubio2019review}.